GlobalPlatform/TPS-API-Reference-Implementations/rs_minicbor/README.md

 - Does not support indefinite length encoding
 - Does not support Bignum, DecFrac or BigFloat

+## Testing

+You can run the test cases as follows:

+`cargo test --features=full`

+> Note that a current limitation is that tests cannot be executed by cargo test
+> alone as the featurization does not allow this.

 ## A flavour of the APIs

 ### CBOR Encoding